Haor: Haor, baor, beel and jheel

 In Bangladesh and in the deltaic part of the Indian state of West Bengal, which lie in the floodplain of three great rivers, the Bengali language has several terms to differentiate between lakes, including baor, haor, jheel and beel.
 All four are similar types of freshwater wetlands.
 The distinctions among a haor, beel or baor are usually small.

 A beel is usually a depression or topographic low generally produced by erosion or other geographical process.
 These are marshy in character.
 Sometimes beels are remains of a river that has changed its course.
 Many of the beels dry up in the winter but during the rains expand into broad and shallow sheets of water, which may be described as fresh water lagoons.
 Beels are generally smaller than haors, but there also are large beels like Chalan Beel in Rajshahi Division, through which the Atrai River passes.
 It has shrunk over the years but still occupies an area of 26 km^{2} in the dry season.
 Sometimes small permanent water bodies within the haors remain after the haors dry up.
 These are also called beels, which occupy the lowest part of the depressions.
 A baor or jheel is an oxbow lake, namely moribund beds of the Bhairab, Kaliganga, Gorai and Kumar rivers.

 A simple definition was provided by hydrologist Saila Parveen, "Haor – seasonal wetland, baor – oxbow lake, and beel – perennial water body."
 Jheels or baors are found mostly in the moribund delta as in greater Comilla, Faridpur, Dhaka and Pabna districts.
 The haor is predominantly a feature of north-eastern Bangladesh.
 Beels are seen all over Bangladesh and the neighboring districts of West Bengal.
+Haors play an important role in supporting local livelihoods, especially through fisheries and seasonal agriculture.
+During the monsoon, they become vast water bodies that provide breeding grounds for fish, while in the dry season, the exposed land is often used for cultivating boro rice.
+These wetlands also help in groundwater recharge and act as natural flood retention basins, reducing the impact of seasonal flooding in surrounding areas.